RainerWaldmann/wastewater/Readme.md

 - a tsv file with sequencing depth data for all positions "CoverageAllPositions.tsv"
  - a tsv file with sequencing depth data for every tenth position "CoveragePositionsReduced.tsv"
 - a tsv file with mean coverage values: coverageMeans.tsv
 - optionally pdf files with heat maps, pie charts ....
-See [settings.py](CagableaParserV0.3/settings.py)
+See [settings.py](Python/CagableaParser/settings.py) for options

 uses multithreading as much as this is possible with Python